sana-ajani/theCatSaidNo_GHUniverse/README.md

     git push
     ```

-1. Browse back to your website!
+1. Go back to the Actions tab and you can watch the build finishing up.
+Once you see all the green check marks, go to Edge and browse to your new website!